Saving & Spending Budgeting & Expenses

 4. The envelope budget

-Envelope budgeting requires the most effort but gives you the greatest level of control over where your money goes.
+Envelope budgeting requires the most effort but gives you the greatest control over where your money goes.
 If you tend to live paycheck to paycheck or spend more than you earn, you could benefit from this type of money management.

-All the cash that’s leftover should be divided into envelopes labeled with various spending categories, such as:
+All the cash that’s left over should be divided into envelopes labeled with various spending categories, such as:

 • Groceries